A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: APF-FNN methodology

 When inertial effects become significant, particularly at moderate to high Reynolds numbers, the linear Stokes model is no longer a valid approximation of the fluid dynamics.
-The problem is therefore extended to the incompressible Navier-Stokes equations.
-This requires the inclusion of the nonlinear convective term \((\bm{u} \cdot \nabla)\bm{u}\) in the momentum balance, which accounts for the transport of momentum by the flow itself.
+The flow is then governed by the steady incompressible Navier--Stokes equations.
+Compared with the Stokes case, the momentum balance acquires the nonlinear convective term, which describes the transport of momentum by the flow itself.

-To accommodate the Navier-Stokes physics, the state loss function \(\mathcal{L}_{\text{state}}\) is adapted from the Stokes formulation by incorporating the nonlinear convective term into the momentum equation's residual.
-The modified loss is
+For a fixed phase field $\phi_{\bm{\sigma}}$, we again use a single state network with parameters $\bm{\theta}$ to approximate both the velocity and the pressure fields $(\bm{u_\theta},p_{\bm{\theta}})$.
+The state loss is obtained by augmenting the Stokes loss with the convective contribution in the momentum residual

-The terms enforcing the incompressibility constraint and the boundary conditions remain identical to those in the Stokes formulation.
-The inclusion of this single nonlinear term, however, fundamentally changes the character of the state problem, making its solution considerably more challenging.
+The divergence and boundary terms are identical to those in the Stokes formulation; only the momentum residual is modified.
+This seemingly small change makes the state equations nonlinear and non self-adjoint, and significantly increases the difficulty of the state solution.

-While the topology loss function \(\mathcal{L}_{\text{topology}}\) is formally identical to the Stokes case and still represents the regularized power dissipation, a critical distinction arises from the state field used in its evaluation.

-Specifically, the velocity field \(\bm{u}_{\boldsymbol{\theta}}\) is now the solution to the nonlinear Navier-Stokes equations.
-This non-linearity breaks the self-adjoint property of the system, necessitating the introduction of an adjoint field \(\bm{w}_{\boldsymbol{\alpha}}\) for an efficient and accurate sensitivity analysis.

-The required sensitivities are computed by solving for an adjoint field \(\bm{w}_{\boldsymbol{\alpha}}\) which is governed by the following continuous adjoint equations.